Survey Junkie Review: Hacks, Taxes, Reddit, Oh My

 Survey Junkie for Beginners

 I used my Facebook account as a login, so I do not need to keep remembering passwords.
-I am always a bit nervous using Facebook credentials, as some Apps will spam your Facebook feed.
+I am always a bit nervous using Facebook as a credential since some Apps will spam your Facebook feed.
 I’m sure my family isn’t interested in my virtual villages.
 Fortunately, the site to date has been spam free.

 Is Survey Junkie legitimate, a scam or something worse?